Liz R. (she/her)

 Why I Am Becoming A Therapist

-I became a therapist because of my own experiences navigating mental health and trauma.
+I am becoming a therapist because of my own experiences navigating mental health and trauma.
 Finding validating support showed me the power of mental health counseling.
 It led me to learn about mental health processes and theories, which confirmed my passion.
 Working in residential mental health settings serving individuals with bipolar, schizophrenia, schizoaffective, and personality disorders strengthened my dedication and advocacy to providing affirming care rooted in social justice.

 Modalities (at a glance)